ilaksono/rr-challenge/README.md

     - Fixed by passing a ref to the callback instead of using state
   - 2021-10-19:
     - The Drag and Drop event handlers not triggering in Safari and FireFox 93
     - onDragLeave handlers is different between

     TODOS:
-      - (done)fix the manual input after selecting a supplier/customer (selected = true)
+      -
       - add algorithm for updating/make orders from uploads data